slevithan/oniguruma-to-es/README.md

 > You can further reduce bundle size by precompiling your regexes.
 In many cases, that avoids the need for any runtime dependency.
 Some regex conversions rely on advanced, subclass-based emulation, in which case the tree-shakable `EmulatedRegExp` class (3 kB minzip) is still needed after precompilation.

 Oniguruma-To-ES deeply understands the hundreds of large and small differences between Oniguruma and JavaScript regex syntax and behavior, across multiple JavaScript version targets.
 It's *obsessive* about ensuring that the emulated features it supports have **exactly the same behavior**, even in extreme edge cases.
 And it's been battle-tested on tens of thousands of real-world Oniguruma regexes used in TextMate grammars.
+It uses [oniguruma-parser](https://github.com/slevithan/oniguruma-parser) to build an AST, as part of the transpilation process.

 <sup>✳︎: Ruby 2.0+ uses [Onigmo](https://github.com/k-takata/Onigmo), a fork of Oniguruma with similar syntax and behavior.</sup>